Azure/cortana-intelligence-population-health-management/Azure Data Lake/ManualDeploymentGuide/README.md

 - [Create Azure Data Factory](#azuredf)
 - [Visualization](#vis)

-Detailed instructions to carry out these steps can be found below under Deployment Steps.
+Below you will find the detailed instructions to carry out these steps.

 <a name="prereq"></a>
 ## Prerequisites